Wednesday, May 4, 2011

 Game 3 of the series is tonight, Freddy Garcia against Max Scherzer.
 The finale is tomorrow afternoon, A.J.
 Burnett against Rick Porcello, a Morristown, New Jersey native -- sorry, Rick, but that Garden State loyalty stuff only goes so far, and tomorrow afternoon, you must go down.

 Congratulations to Francisco Liriano of the Minnesota Twins.
-Once one of the game's rising mound stars, then a tremendous question mark because of Tommy John surgery, he pitched the first no-hitter of the season last night, against the Chicago White Sox at U.S. Cellular Field.
+Once one of the game's rising mound stars, then a tremendous question mark because of Tommy John surgery, he pitched the 1st no-hitter of the season last night, against the Chicago White Sox at U.S. Cellular Field.

-It was the first Twins no-hitter since 1999, when Eric Milton threw a gem against the team then officially known as the Anaheim Angels.
-And before you say, "That was a stupid trade the Yankees made," let me remind you that the Yankees won the Pennant EVERY year that Chuck Knoblauch was with them, and by no means was he "just along for the ride."
+It was the 1st Twins no-hitter since 1999, when Eric Milton threw a gem against the team then officially known as the Anaheim Angels.
+And before you say, "That was a stupid trade the Yankees made," let me remind you that the Yankees won the Pennant every year that Chuck Knoblauch was with them, and by no means was he "just along for the ride."
 There is no Yankee about whom you can say that over the course of 4 years.
 Well, maybe Jack Saltzgaver, and if you don't know who he was, there's a good reason for that: He was Lou Gehrig's backup.

 Jeter 2952 48